mayizz/QR-Code-microC/README.md

 QRCode-Generator
 Members: Allaa El-Khodr, Bker Sawalha, Mayiz Zgheib, Lucas Kneffel Otal

-Basically, this programm encodes a message received via UART and displays the equivalent QR-Code.
+Basically, this programm encodes a message received via UART and displays the equivalent QR-Code on the ATmega1284P (for further details refer to files in "ATmega" folder).
 It auto-detects size and encoding level depending on the input message.
 Message must fit the 10-H standards at most given by LCD size.